natalyc4/skills-communicate-using-markdown/index.md

 This is fun.
 ```

+- [ ] Do Github Assignment
+- [X] Do discussion Board
+- [ ] Go to Calculus at 1pm

-I have created headers of different sizes and added a picture of a cat.
+I have created headers of different sizes, added a picture of a cat, wrote some text, and made a list.